harrellbm/Quartz-Garden/content/The Struggle to be in God's Word.md

 ---
 "Note Planted:": 2024-06-27
-"Last Tended:": 2024-07-18
+"Last Tended:": 2024-08-07
 ---
 #🪴Sprout #🙂Agree #🟢Conviction
 ****
 > `Importance`: 70%

+>[!Summary] The Big Idea
-***The Big Idea***: There are so many pressures that get in the way of just being in Scripture each day.
+>There are so many pressures that get in the way of just being in Scripture each day.

 ***Related Epistle***: [[Love the Lord Your God with all Your Heart]]